DistributedWeb/ddatabase/README.md

 The `isInitiator` argument is a boolean indicating whether you are the iniatior of the connection (ie the client) or if you are the passive part (ie the server).

-If you are using a P2P swarm like [DWebswarm](https://github.com/dwebswarm/dwebswarm) you can know this by checking if the swarm connection is a client socket or server socket.
-In DWebswarm you can check that using [client property on the peer details object](https://github.com/dwebswarm/dwebswarm#swarmonconnection-socket-details--)
+If you are using a P2P swarm like [dWebSwarm](https://github.com/dwebswarm/dwebswarm) you can know this by checking if the swarm connection is a client socket or server socket.
+In dWebSwarm you can check that using [client property on the peer details object](https://github.com/dwebswarm/dwebswarm#swarmonconnection-socket-details--)

 If you want to multiplex the replication over an existing ddatabase replication stream you can pass another stream instance instead of the `isInitiator` boolean.